microsoft/CCF/doc/operations/troubleshooting.rst

 StartupSeqnoIsOld
 ~~~~~~~~~~~~~~~~~

-Returned when a node tries to join a network with too old a snapshot.
+Returned when a node tries to join a network with too old a snapshot, or no snapshot at all.
 See :ref:`this page <operations/ledger_snapshot:Join or Recover From Snapshot>` for more information.

 This can be resolved by trying to join again with a fresh snapshot.
+The version of the snapshot a node started from is available as ``startup_seqno`` in :http:GET:`/node/state`.